pungggi/mouse_gestures/memory-bank/technical_implementation_plan.md

 2. ✓ **Add Configuration Options (Completed April 16, 2025)**: Added settings for gesture recognition thresholds and updated the extension to send these to the webview.

-3. ✓ **Enhance Gesture Matching (Completed April 16, 2025)**: Implemented more flexible matching strategies for gesture sequences, including exact matching, prefix matching, and pattern matching support.
+3. ✓ **Enhance Gesture Matching (Completed April 16, 2025)**: Implemented more flexible matching strategies for gesture sequences, including exact matching and pattern matching support.

 4. **Add Diagonal Support**: Update the angle-based detection to support diagonal directions.